tuobangli/DHR/README.md

- reported to the police in UC Berkeley about yigal achmon.
+ reported to the police in UC Berkeley about rumors and murder threats about yigal achmon.